Olliekse/web-larek-frontend/README_en.md

 	}

 	/**
-	 * Emits an event through the component's event emitter */ protected emit(event: string, payload?: object) {
+	 * Emits an event through the component's event emitter with type safety */ protected emit(event: string, payload?: object) {
 		if (this.events) {